Youth League (India): Performance by Clubs

-Under-17 level
+Under-17/18 level

-The Youth League or the Hero U-17 Youth Cup was previously known as I-League U18, I-League U19 and I-League U20. is the top level of youth football in India.
-It is contested between the under-17 sides of The I-League teams, Indian Super League teams, as well as other youth teams.
+The Youth League or the AIFF Elite Youth League was previously known as Hero U-17 Youth Cup, I-League U18, I-League U19 and I-League U20. is the top level of youth football in India.
+It is contested between the under-18 sides of The I-League teams, Indian Super League teams, as well as other youth teams.
 The most successful team currently is AIFF Elite Academy, who won three titles.
-Minerva Punjab are the last known champions.
+Minerva Punjab are the defending champions.

 On 7 December 2018 AIFF decided to change its name to Hero Elite League.

-Dream Sports Championship is another competition for U17 players organized by Dream Sports India.

 Under-15 level (9-a-side)

 Junior League or AIFF Junior League is the under-15 level of youth football in India.

 Under-13 level (9-a-side)

 Sub-Junior League or Hero Sub-Junior League is the under-13 level of youth football in India.